Ex-Muslims of North America: WikiIslam

-In late 2015, EXMNA took over ownership of the website WikiIslam.

-In 2018, Daniel Enstedt cited WikiIslam as an example of a website containing anti-Muslim rhetoric, and Göran Larsson cited WikiIslam as an "anti-Muslim webpage."
-In 2019, Asma Uddin, advisor on religious liberty to OSCE and a fellow at the Aspen Institute, reiterated WikiIslam to be a "rampantly anti-Muslim website".
+In late 2015, EXMNA acquired ownership of the website WikiIslam.
+In 2018, Daniel Enstedt, in Moving In and Out of Islam, cited WikiIslam as an example of a website containing anti-Muslim rhetoric, and Göran Larsson cited WikiIslam as an "anti-Muslim webpage."
+In 2019, Asma Uddin, advisor on religious liberty to the Organization for Security and Co-operation in Europe and a fellow at the Aspen Institute, asserted that WikiIslam is a "rampantly anti-Muslim website".
 The same year, Syaza Shukri, Professor of Political Sciences at International Islamic University Malaysia, deemed the lack of positive content on WikiIslam to demonstrate a "definite agenda": the promotion of a monolithic version of Islam—violent, oppressive, and unrepresentative of "how a majority of Muslims view their religion".

 In March 2021, EXMNA announced that it had implemented new content standards on WikiIslam, archived and deleted articles that did not meet those standards, and initiated re-writes of other articles.

-In 2022, Rabia Kamal, a cultural anthropologist based at University of San Francisco, noted WikiIslam to be of the many Islamophobic websites dedicated to "surveillance" of Islam and Muslims.
-A 2023 academic analysis of WikiIslam’s content found that while it presents itself as an objective and scholarly resource, its focus on selective criticism results in a skewed portrayal of Islam.
-The writers noted that the site primarily highlights controversial aspects of Islamic texts and teachings and, while occasionally presenting differing traditional scholarly opinions, fails to adequately represent contemporary Muslim scholarship or progressive interpretations of controversial issues.
-The study concluded that WikiIslam contributes to the scientification of Islamophobia by using an academic tone and references to create an impression of neutrality while reinforcing negative stereotypes about Islam and Muslims.
+In 2022, Rabia Kamal, a cultural anthropologist based at University of San Francisco, noted WikiIslam to be one of the many Islamophobic websites dedicated to "surveillance" of Islam and Muslims.
+A 2023 study by Edin Kozaric and Torkel Brekke, published in Ethnic and Racial Studies, examined WikiIslam’s content and found that although it claims to be an objective, scholarly resource, its selective criticism results in a distorted view of Islam.
+The authors observed that the website primarily focuses on controversial aspects of Islamic texts and teachings and, while occasionally citing diverse traditional scholarly opinions, does not adequately represent modern Muslim scholarship or progressive interpretations of contentious topics.
+The study concluded that WikiIslam fosters the scientification of Islamophobia by adopting an academic tone and referencing sources to appear neutral, ultimately reinforcing negative stereotypes about Islam and Muslims.